37chandler/wedge-1/submission_connor.md

 **connor_wedge_project_part_one.ipynb**

+This notebook:

+1. Unpacks all of the .zip files.
+1. Cleans the output.
-1. This notebook unpacks all of the .zip files, cleans them, converts them into pandas data frames and uploads them to GBQ.
+1. Converts the output into pandas data frames and uploads them to GBQ.